Best Books That Will Help You Feel Secure in Relationship

 When you are insecure in relationships, you often feel lonely, jealous, and clingy too.

 You always feel disappointed in your relationships because you are attracted to people that are distant or emotionally unavailable.
-You yearn for deep connection with them but they don’t give you enough attention and care.
+You yearn for a deep connection with them but they don’t give you enough attention and care.
 That makes you feel rejected, abandoned, and lonely.

 Instead of constantly seeking others to fulfill your need, in this book, we learn how the practice of solitude can help us feel more complete and whole.
 When you learn to reconnect to the love that is always available to you from within and feel secure on your own, you will naturally feel less insecure with others.